-- Forward any site profiles to the Director for review if there are any yes answers in Sections IV to IX.
-Otherwise, the site profile is sent to the Site Registrar and the application approval process continues without delay. - Notify the applicant as to whether or not the site profile has been forwarded to the Director.
-In such cases, the local government or approving officer must not approve any applications for the site until a release is obtained.
-See Fact Sheet 37, "Site Profile Freeze and Release Provisions" for more information.
+Forward any site profiles to the Director for review if there are any yes answers in Sections IV to IX.
+Otherwise, the site profile is sent to the Site Registrar and the application approval process continues without delay.

+Notify the applicant as to whether or not the site profile has been forwarded to the Director.